Henut-wedjebu: Coffin

 Henut-wedjebu's wooden coffin is 64.5 in long.
 It depicts Henut-wedjebu as a wrapped mummy wearing a striped wig and large broad collar.
 It has a black-based design with the wig, face and neck, collar, texts and other decoration in gilded gesso; the eyes and eyebrows are inlaid in coloured glass.
 Instead of hands atop the collar, breasts are modelled beneath the surface of the collar.
 This is the only surviving example of an Eighteenth Dynasty coffin with breasts; coffins with breasts are more typical of the Nineteenth and Twentieth Dynasties when the deceased is depicted in daily life dress.
 Below the collar, the goddess Nut kneels with wings outstretched and a prayer addressing her runs down the centre of the lid.
 Horizontal bands of inscriptions and texts across the lid and trough address other funerary deities including Anubis and the four sons of Horus.
 Nephthys and Isis are depicted kneeling at the head and foot ends respectively.

 The style of the coffin decoration and the mention of the god Aten in the title of Hatiay place them in the late reign of Amenhotep III or the reign of Amenhotep IV (Akhenaten).
 Kozloff suggests it was made in the same workshops as the coffins of Amenhotep III's parents-in-law, Yuya and Thuya.

+Burial goods

+Henut-wedjebu was buried wearing a mummy mask of painted cartonnage; at the time of discovery the back was damaged.
+She was also equipped with two pectoral necklaces of gilded and inlaid wood in the shape of shrines.
+The larger contained a heart scarab flanked by kneeling figures and wedjat-eyes; the underside showed the base of the scarab, inscribed with text from the Book of the Dead, with a djed-pillar and tyet-knot on either side.
+The smaller depicts a man seated at an offering table with a priest offering flowers and purification; on the reverse is a pair of Anubis-jackals seated on tombs.

+The only objects that were not on the body were what Daressy described as small bundles of twigs, placed beside the legs and torso.